gregorykemp/gregorykemp/README.md

 * 😄 Pronouns: he/him/his.
 * ⚡ Fun fact: My wife and I recently celebrated our 25th wedding anniversary.

+I'm also the webmaster behind [my wife's blog about being an aneurysm survivor.](https://livedtotell.org/)

 ### Respositories

 [UVM Testbench](https://github.com/gregorykemp/sample_uvm_testbench) is a small testbench I wrote to demonstrate my SystemVerilog and UVM knowledge.
 It's nothing fancy, but it is complete.
 It exercises the integer multiply and divide unit from a sample RISC-V processor, written in Verilog.
 The repo includes directions on running the code on [EDA Playground](https://www.edaplayground.com/)